dessert-wasm/dessert-yaml-js/README.md

 [license-badge]: https://img.shields.io/github/license/dessert-wasm/dessert-yaml-js
 [license]: LICENSE_MIT

-This library is a clone of [yaml-js] implemented in Rust for WebAssembly.
+> Clone of [yaml-js] implemented in Rust for WebAssembly.

 *dessert-yaml-js* is a connector with the WASM core: [dessert-yaml-core]